 1795 SMALL EAGLE $5.00 PCGS AU58, PURCHASED NOVEMBER 2017 FOR A NORTHWEST COLLECTOR

-In the recent Stack’s Bowers Baltimore auction (November 2017) there was a PCGS AU58 1795 Small Eagle half eagle that really appealed to me.
+In a fairly recent Stack’s Bowers Baltimore auction (November 2017), there was a PCGS AU58 1795 Small Eagle half eagle that really appealed to me.
 I was able to purchase it for $66,000 USD (including the 20% buyer’s premium), which I thought was a reasonable price considering the quality.
 I then sold the coin to a Northwest collector who is going to use it in his type set.

 One of the many things that appealed to me about this coin was its freshness.
 It was part of a consignment called the Alexander Collection, and according to the envelope that came with the coin, it had been acquired in 1947.